OsiriX-Foundation/karnak-docker/profileExample/README.md

 # Profile

-In the graphical interface of KARNAK, you can click on the button Profiles.
+In the graphical interface of KARNAK, you can click on the button Profile.
 This allows to see the list of profiles and to import new profiles.

 A profile file is one or a list of profile elements which are defined for a group of DICOM attributes and with a particular action.
 During the de-identification, KARNAK will apply the profile elements to all applicable DICOM attributes.
 The principle is that it is not possible to apply several profile elements on a DICOM attribute.The profile elements are applied in the order defined in the yaml file and therefore it will be the first applicable profile element that will modify the value of a DICOM attribute and the following profile elements will not be applied.